gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 * *Summarization* - Mapping a long article to a short summary of the article Mapping images to text
-* *Captioning* - Mapping images to short captions describing the contents of the images
+* *Captioning* - Mapping images to short captions describing the contents of the images Mapping text to images
+* *Conditioned image generation* - Mapping a short text description to images matching the description
+* *Logo generation/selection* - Mapping the name and description of a company to the company's logo Mapping images to images
+* *Super-resolution* - Mapping downsized images to higher-resolution versions of the same images